Process automation that turns rules into reliable execution

 How we structure it

-We move process logic into the tooling
+We move process logic into the system

 The process becomes resilient to staffing changes and easier to scale.